-Barbara Sinatra, Wife Of Frank Sinatra, Dies At 90
+Philanthropist Barbara Sinatra Dies

-Barbara Sinatra, former model and wife of Frank Sinatra, died on Tuesday at her home in Rancho Mirage, California, of natural causes.
+Barbara Sinatra, a philanthropist, former model and wife of Frank Sinatra, died on Tuesday at her home in Rancho Mirage, California, of natural causes.
 She was 90.

 Sinatra was “comfortably surrounded by family and friends” at the time of her death, according to a statement provided to HuffPost by John Thoresen, director of the Barbara Sinatra Children’s Center.

-Note: This story has been updated to include a statement from literary agent Alan Nevins.